-In the case of a building condition inspection The building engineer of Onesta:
+In the case of a building condition inspection The building engineer Onesta Building Board:

-2- Determine what is the current state of these components and prepare a certificate of building status.
+- Determine what is the current status of these components and prepare a certificate of building status.

 - A description of the components and equipment of the property;